Neeraj-Kondaveeti/lawbandit-syllabus-calendar/README.md

 - Test aroung with Add Event button , dark mode button , and the edit or delete button which appear when you click on the event on the calendar.
 - Click “Sync with Google Calendar” to test integration.
 - Verify events in your Google Calendar.

+### 🧩 Approach & Design Choices
+- TypeScript + Node.js: Provides type safety and scalability across both frontend and backend.
+- Modular Components: Calendar is built with reusable TSX components (CalendarHeader, DayCell, etc.).
+- LLM-Powered Parsing: Uses GPT for flexible syllabus parsing, handling varied formats.
+- Google Calendar Integration: Sync parsed events directly to users’ calendars for real-world usability.
+- User-Centric Design: Focused on simplicity → upload once, color-coded events, dark mode, edit options.

+### 🌍 Impact on LawBandit
+This project demonstrates how unstructured documents (like syllabi) can be transformed into structured, actionable data.
+- The same approach could be applied to resumes, contracts, or legal case documents.
+- Aligns with LawBandit’s mission of making legal workflows smarter and more efficient.
+- Shows practical synergy of LLMs + structured APIs to improve productivity.

 ### 📦 Build for Production
   ```bash